Olacgk/alx-low_level_programming/0x00-hello_world/README.md

 4. a C program that prints exactly
 5. a C program thats exactly ...
 6. a C program that prints the sizze of various types on the computer
 7. a script that generates the assembly code of a C code
+8. a C program that prints